DigiXess/repo-guidelines/graphic-assets/branch-merge-strategy.md

 # Branch and Merge Strategy

-Keep your branch strategy simple for managing documentation repositories.
+Keep your branch strategy simple for managing graphic asset repositories.

 - Always push to the `main` branch from the `draft` branch only.
 - **Pull before pushing:** Always pull the latest changes before pushing your work to avoid conflicts.